-Girls find their strengths and challenge themselves as they navigate activities on the water, at the campsite, and along the trail.
-River Valleys’ camp sessions allow girls to develop a strong sense of self and positive values, build healthy relationships, seek challenges, and have fun while making memories of a lifetime!
+Campers find their strengths and challenge themselves as they navigate activities on the water, at the campsite, and along the trail.
+Girl Scouts River Valleys’ camp sessions allow campers to develop a strong sense of self and positive values, build healthy relationships, seek challenges, and have fun while making memories of a lifetime!

 “My daughter cannot stop talking about her camp experience!
 She loved canoeing and learning archery, and having fun with all of her friends.
 She wishes she could spend the whole summer there!”

-At camp, girls can enjoy a variety of activities like building campfires, swimming, riding horses, shooting arrows, creating art and crafts, hiking, science experiments, camping, navigating with GPS, canoeing, kayaking, and tackling the fitness courses–all while making friends.
-That’s why many girls consider Girl Scout Camp one of their favorite places on earth.
+At camp, campers can enjoy a variety of activities like building campfires, swimming, riding horses, shooting arrows, creating art and crafts, hiking, science experiments, camping, navigating with Global Positioning System (GPS), canoeing, kayaking, and tackling the fitness courses–all while making friends.
+That’s why many campers consider Girl Scout Camp one of their favorite places on earth.

 A Typical Day at Camp